glaParaBio/mars-hpc-notes/README.md

 irun
 ```

-Unrelated, but once we are at it.
-Add this line to `~/.bashrc` to enable
+Unrelated, but once we are at it: add this line to `~/.bashrc` to enable
 downloading from ftp site (e.g. from ENA archive):

 ```